OpenDreamKit/OpenDreamKit.github.io/_posts/2018-03-15-jupyterhub-binder-convergence.md

 ## Local binder (better name?
 [Binder@home?])

+Scenarios:

-Scenario 1: Luc, a researcher, discovered a nice computing environment on Binder.
+- Luc, a researcher, discovered a nice computing environment on Binder.
 Maybe a notebook demonstrating an interesting workflow to analyze data.
 He wants to use it more intensively on his own data.

-Scenario 2: Luc has found a notebook & binder environment published with a paper, and he wants to re-execute the notebook to reproduce the published results and start his research in the field.
+- Lucy has found a notebook & binder environment published with a paper, and he wants to re-execute the notebook to reproduce the published results and start his research in the field.
 However, no binder (compute) resources are available in the cloud.
 The computation takes 20 minutes on a standard PC and he would like to run this calculation on his Desktop PC because that resources is readily available and idle 99% of the time.

+Setup:

-Setup: Luc recreates the same environment on his local server (for example by just changing the server name in the binder URL).
+They recreate the same environment on his local server (for example by just changing the server name in the binder URL).

 ## Easy sharing of computational environments